vancouvercodingschool/code-102-guide/curriculum/class-04/lab/README.md

 ## Requirements

 Partner up.
-Decide on what kind of web site you want to build.
-Each person will be responsible for 1 page
+Decide on a topic for the web site you want to build.
+Each person will be responsible for 1 page of the site.

-1. Together, draw a wireframe on a whiteboard that can be used for each page of your site.
+1. Together, draw a single wireframe on a whiteboard, that can be used for all the pages of your site.
     - Keep it at low-fidelity.
     - Identify the general content areas.
     - Think carefully!
-This is what you are going to build.
+This is what you are going to code up in markup.
 1. Apply html to the structure
     - Discuss with your partner what html tags should be used for each part of your wireframe.
     - Think carefully about how the html elements will be nested.
 1. Choose your verbiage
-    - Write the key content to fill in each page's content areas of the wireframe.
+    - Write out the key content to fill in each page's content areas of the wireframe.
     - You don't need full sentences, but at least a plan for each area of each page.
 1. Have your instructor review your wireframe and html plan.
 1. Write the code!
     - Each partner create a new repository to work from.
-    - Work together to write the html files for each page in your site.
+    - Work together to write the index.html files for the deployed repo.
-    - Everyone should end up with their own file containing basically the same html tags, in the same order, but with different verbiage displaying on the page.
+    - Each partner should end up with their own file containing basically the same html tags, in the same order, but with different content within the tags.
     - Link up the pages, so a user can click through to see everything.

 ### Stretch Goals